uchicago-dsi/climate-cabinet-tax-credit-map/README.md

 ```bash
 sh docker_build_image.sh
 ```
-    - The container would run the `main.py` within itself and will produce the folium maps.
+    - The container would run the `main.py` within itself and will produce the folium maps as HTML files in the results directory.

 ## Further Reading